HACManchester/Apps.Discourse/Docs/WindowsDev-Install.md

 ## Overview

-I've put together here a list of steps I've taken in order to hack around with the code for discourse
+I've put together here a list of steps I've taken in order to hack around with the code for discourse under windows This is a list of install steps for the setup of a VM under windows

 ## Install